umdfiresa2024/team-phoenix-mesa/README.md

   County, this is the Phoenix-Mesa area we are focusing on.
-According to Maricopa’s official website, some of the biggest contributors to PM2.5 pollution include wood burning, power plants, congested highways, construction sites, and unpaved roads.
+According to Maricopa’s official website, some of the biggest contributors to PM2.5 pollution include wood burning, power plants, congested highways, construction sites, and unpaved roads (Maricopa County, n.d).
 Using the same technique of acquiring their coordinates from Google API, we can make a table that contains some of the biggest contributors around this county, some more centralized in the city than others.

 ``` r
 sources <- read.csv("Poll_Coordinates.csv") %>%